swAAn01/Synchronizer3D/README.md

 To use Synchronizer3D simply add it as a child of the node you wish to synchronize properties for, and configure it in the inspector.
 You can specify which properties to synchronize, when the authority should send updates, and whether non-authority peers should interpolate and/or extrapolate between updates.

 Most of the functions in this class should not be touched with the exception of `force_update()`, which can be used by the authority to reliably force a node's current properties.
 This is particularly useful in situations like teleporting the `sync_node`.

+## Benefits

+Compared to MultiplayerSynchronizer, we see ~90% bandwidth reduction for syncing position and rotation.

+Getting the interpolation/extrapolation to look smooth is highly situation-dependent, which is why this node is highly configurable.
+Play with the settings to find the setup that is correct for your game.

 ## Limitations
 The main limitation of this node comes from its greatest strength: synchronizing only position and rotation.
 This means Synchronizer3D lacks the flexiblity of MultiplayerSynchronizer, but this drawback comes with the benefits of interpolation and extrapolation, and bandwidth optimization.
 That being said, there are other limitations as well: